-Adult basic education (ABE) programs provide academic instruction for persons over age 17 who do not otherwise attend school.
+Adult basic education (ABE) programs provide academic instruction for persons who are not subject to the state's compulsory instruction law and do not otherwise attend school.
 The purpose of the instruction is to enable students to obtain high school diplomas or equivalency certificates.